kubernetes/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

-For Beta and GA, add links to added tests together with links to k8s-triage for those tests: https://storage.googleapis.com/k8s-triage/index.html -->
+For Beta and GA, add links to added tests together with links to k8s-triage for those tests: https://storage.googleapis.com/k8s-triage/index.html
 - <test>: <link to test coverage>
+-->

 ##### e2e tests
 ###### Alpha
 *	E2E test with mocked CCI driver
 ###### BETA
-*	End-to-End tests including CCI Driver Allocations and cpu manager allocations
+*	End-to-End tests including both CCI Driver Allocations and cpu manager allocations
-*	End-to-End tests including CCI Driver Allocations , cpu manager allocations amd diveces
+*	End-to-End tests including CCI Driver Allocations , cpu manager allocations amd devices
 <!--
 This question should be filled when targeting a release.
 For Alpha, describe what tests will be added to ensure proper quality of the enhancement.